Xeanos7913/3D-Single-Header-Collision-Detection-and-contactpoint-generation/README.md

 3. Use the provided functions to detect collisions and generate contact points.

 ## Future plans
-1. Actually implement the edge-edge collision.
-2. Expand the algorithm to handle general convex hulls (point clouds of vertices).
+1. Expand the algorithm to handle general convex hulls (point clouds of vertices).
-3. Implement Contact Manifold generation.
+2. Implement Contact Manifold generation.

 ## Demo video
 https://youtu.be/EaaDjnE3eZ4